Bernie Guindon: Hells Angels and retirement

-Guindon's son, Harley Davidson Guindon, has followed his father into the outlaw biker subculture, becoming a Hells Angel, and like his father has served a prison sentence at Millhaven between 2007 and 2011.
-In 2005, Guindon fils was arrested as part of the OPP's Project Superman and was charged with sexual assault with a weapon, extortion using a gun, assault with a weapon, forcible confinement, assault causing bodily harm and aggravated assault.
+Guindon's son, Harley Davidson Guindon, followed his father into the outlaw biker subculture becoming a Hells Angel and, like his father, served a prison sentence at Millhaven between 2007 and 2011.
+In 2005, Guindon fils was arrested as part of the OPP's Project Superman and was charged with sexual assault with a weapon, extortion using a gun, assault with a weapon, forcible confinement, assault causing bodily harm, and aggravated assault.
 Guindon founded and remains the honorary chairman of the Ontario Confederation of Clubs (OCC), a lobby group for motorcycle enthusiasts.
-In January 2010, the OCC added a number of new clubs such as the Cinco Chagas, 55 V-Twin Cruisers, the Iron Horse, the Iron Dragons and the Messiahs Creed as members.
+In January 2010, the OCC added a number of new clubs such as the Cinco Chagas, 55 V-Twin Cruisers, the Iron Horse, the Iron Dragons, and the Messiahs Creed as members.
 In 2010, Guindon was reported to be looking for a ghostwriter to write his autobiography, which he wanted to entitle From Satan to an Angel: Your Side, My Side and the Truth.
+In 2012, Guindon had ended his long-time feud with Barnes who was still the president of the Black Diamond Riders, which had maintained a shadowy existence since Guindon had defeated Barnes in a biker war in the 1960s.
+Guindon met Barnes by chance at an antiques show in the Kawartha Lakes region in the summer of 2012 and embraced his old enemy saying that their feud which had started 50 years earlier with the "Battle of Pebblestone" was now over.
+Guindon often socialized with Barnes in his last years as he stated that his former archenemy became a close friend.
+In a television interview in 2013, Guindon criticized the Hells Angels, saying that in the mass "patch-over" in 2000 that the Hells Angels had taken over a number of "Mickey Mouse clubs" and some of the bikers taken in such as Gault were police informers.
+In response, Guindon was declared to be "out bad" with the Hells Angels, meaning he was a former member whom the Hells Angels were forbidden to speak to.
+In November 2016, Guindon attended Barnes's funeral in Toronto following Barnes's death from a heart attack, aged 81, paying respects to his old enemy turned friend.